aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 ## Introduction: App Fundamentals (15 mins)

 - Storyboards for complex user interfaces.
 - Playgrounds for Swift experiments.
+Quick intro.
 - We can prototype apps using Interface Builder alone.
 - We can also prototype code in Playgrounds.
 - Ultimately, you'll learn how to power the UI with code.
 But not in this workshop.